 - 5.1 All staff must keep a record of the attainment of each student that they teach.
 Data should be recorded in such a way that a student's level of attainment can be readily determined and that in the event of parental contact or transfer to another school information can be provided within the 10 working days required.
 In practice recording should enable such information to be provided immediately on request.
 These records are also an important basis upon which to complete tracking information during the school year. - 5.2 Staff know and record target grades for each student they teach, and, where applicable Special Educational Needs, Most Able and Disadvantaged (Pupil Premium) information.
 Our information systems also provide additional useful baseline data, particularly prior attainment information. - 5.3 The school's tracking system centrally records student progress.
-Staff enter an Attitude to Learning grade for classwork and homework and a progress towards a target at least three times each year (including the Annual Report) for each student.
+Staff enter an Engagement in Learning grade for classwork, an Independent Learning grade for homework and a progress towards a target at least three times each year (including the Annual Report) for each student.
 The tracking system provides a whole school record of attainment, attitude and progress of each student in each subject area.
 This forms a central part of the school's systems for managing student progress. - 5.4 Departmental recording systems complement central school tracking.
 They provide more detailed data, but will enable easy transfer into the tracking system if required. - 5.5 Our Retention Policy, in accordance with legal requirements, specifies that mark books and other records of student progress should be kept for 1 year once they are no longer current and will then be destroyed.

-6. GUIDELINES ON REPORTING
+6. REPORTING

 - 6.1 Detailed guidelines for the completion of reports are issued to staff whenever reports are due to be written and issued. - 6.2 A common reporting format exists for students in each year group.
-Each student receives at least two short 'Tracking Summaries', which are sent home to parents.
+Each student receives at least two short 'Tracking Summaries', which are sent home to parents and carers.
 These are generated from the tracking information recorded by staff.
-They provide concise information about the target that a student should be aiming to reach in each subject, progress towards that target, an effort level and an indication of any concerns about aspects of learning including homework and behaviour.
-One of these Tracking Summaries is timed to coincide with the annual Parents' Evening for each year group. - 6.3 Each student also receives an Annual Report.
-This includes a concise statement about successes and achievements in each subject.
-It also includes a concise statement about areas for improvement.
+They provide concise information about the target that a student should be aiming to reach in each subject, progress towards that target and an indication of any concerns about aspects of learning including homework and behaviour.
+One of these Tracking Summaries is timed to coincide with the annual Parents' Evening for each year group.

+- 6.3 Each student also receives an Annual Report.
+This includes a concise statement about areas for improvement.
 Reports should always be constructive and positive, aiding the learning process.
-They should be written in clear, accurate English, and in a manner appropriate for communication with parents. - 6.4 Homework diaries and planners can also be used as a means of communicating attainment and targets to parents.
-Students record targets within them.
+They should be written in clear, accurate English, and in a manner appropriate for communication with parents. - 6.4 Students keep a progress booklet in school which tracks their progress at each cycle and enables them to set individual targets with their form tutors.